ImmutableVariable/learnityourself/docs/python/05-oop/06-encapsulation.md

 4. **Provide clear public methods** as the interface to your class
 5. **Don't expose implementation details** in your public interface
 6. **Document your class's expected usage**

-## Summary

-Think of encapsulation as creating a smart protective wrapper around your data - just like how a phone case protects your phone while still giving you access to all its features through the right buttons and touchscreen.
-In Python, we use naming conventions (like underscores) and properties to control how data can be accessed and modified, which helps prevent accidental changes and keeps our code more reliable.
-While Python doesn't strictly lock things down like some other languages (it follows the "we're all consenting adults here" philosophy), good encapsulation still gives us the ability to validate data, compute values on the fly, and change how things work internally without affecting other code that uses our classes.
-By bundling data with the methods that work on that data and controlling access points, we create code that's easier to understand, maintain, and much less prone to mysterious bugs that happen when data gets changed unexpectedly.